NeuroTech-Leuven/BrainBrowsR/README.md

 This is the project code of NeuroTechLeuven's BrainBrowsR.

-On our [website](https://ntxl.org), you can find a full description of the project as well as our final product video.
+Soon, you can find a full description on our website [website](https://ntxl.org) of the project as well as our final product video.

 ## Repo structure